lmb-embrapa/machado/docs/source/jbrowse.rst

      "useAsRefSeqStore" : 1
     }

 * The code above should replace all code from the "1.
-Referece sequence" track code chunk.
+Referece sequence" category track code chunk.

 Now restart the apache daemon for changes to take effect.